usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 	// Publish finished
 	// Can check for errors
 	if (status.isError()) {
-	    // error occured during the publish
+	    // error occurred during the publish
 	}

 Adding a Project from the Project Catalog